Copycat Maggiano’s Little Italy Sausage & Peppers

 How To Make Maggiano’s Little Italy Sausage & Peppers

-2. Drain the water from the skillet and add about 1 tablespoon of cooking oil.
-Brown the sausage on both sides over medium heat.
-Transfer the browned sausage to a plate and set aside.
+Drain the water from the skillet and add about 1 tablespoon of oil.
+Brown the sausages on both sides over medium heat until nicely caramelized, then transfer them to a plate and set aside.

-7. Add the cream and simmer for 1 minute then turn off the heat.
+Stir in the cream and let it simmer for about 1 minute, then turn off the heat.
+The sauce should be warm but not boiling before adding the butter.

-9. Season the sauce with salt and pepper then spoon the sauce to the bottom of a serving plate.
-Arrange the sausage on top, then top with the peppers and onions.
+Season the sauce with salt and pepper, then spoon it onto the bottom of a serving plate.
+Arrange the sausages on top, add the peppers and onions, sprinkle with chopped herbs, and serve immediately.

 • You can make this dish in 1 skillet, or start the sausage in a skillet and make the veggies and sauce in another.